How We Got Started

 Like many good things in life, Warriors of Zurn started as a dream.

 When I was fourteen, I went to bed one night (I did that a lot growing up—still do, more or less) and had a dream.
-I don't usually remember most of my dreams when I wake up the next morning, let alone eleven years later, but this one I remember like it was yesterday.
+I don't usually remember most of my dreams when I wake up the next morning, let alone over a decade later, but this one I remember like it was yesterday.
 I was in a medieval town with a wooden stockade wall near the edge of a magical forest by the sea.
 The town was full of humans though other creatures lived there too, though I didn't know that until later.

 What captivated my attention was the forest near the town.
 I asked one of the townsmen (which is unusual for me; I don't usually just talk to random people, but I must have felt I could trust him) what was in the forest, and he said to me,